tommy-qichang/ATMI/docs/usage_guide/workbench_page.rst

     Provide multi-level annotation labels, and status/autosave function.

 3. Workbench:
-    Display the DICOM images and could annotate ROIs on the DICOM images.
+    Display the DICOM images, basic information and could annotate ROIs on the DICOM images.

 .. image:: ./imgs/basic.png

 Toolbars:
 ^^^^^^^^^^^^^^^^

 The function icon will turn red when activated.
+You can click the letter/number in the bracket as the hotkeys.

 1.1 Home: back to list and management page.